StevenDavid/lambda-layer-tokenization/README.md

 This module uses AWS Cloud9 as Integrated Development Environment (IDE) for writing, running and debugging code on the cloud.
 Complete the Cloud9 Setup in AWS using this [guide](cloud9_setup/README.md)

  ## Step 2: Create S3 Bucket
- We need [Amazon S3](https://docs.aws.amazon.com/AmazonS3/latest/dev/Welcome.html) bucket for [AWS Serverless Application Model(SAM)] (https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/what-is-sam.html).
-We are going to use AWS SAM, an open source framework for building serverless applications on AWS, to build and deploy SAM templates (template.yaml).
+ We need [Amazon S3](https://docs.aws.amazon.com/AmazonS3/latest/dev/Welcome.html) bucket for [AWS Serverless Application Model(SAM)](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/what-is-sam.html) to package and deploy serverless resources.
+AWS SAM is an open source framework for building serverless applications on AWS to build and deploy SAM templates (template.yaml).
 Replace `unique-s3-bucket-name` with a unique value in the following code to create S3 bucket.

  **Note** S3 Bucket names are globally unique across all AWS customers, so *make sure you specify a unique bucket name*.
 Don’t worry if the name is already taken, the command will fail and you can just retry with a different name.